Become a Documenter today by filling out an application for a program in your area:

 Civic Engagement: Documenters identify, address and share issues of local concern.

-Journalistic self-expression: Documenters create space for the expression of feelings, thoughts and ideas through storytelling, media and journalism.
+Journalistic self-expression: Documenters create space for the expression of experiences, action and ideas through storytelling, media and journalism.

 What Can I Learn By Being a Documenter...

 A lot about the place where you live!
 What is your City Council talking about this week?
 What are Local School Councils, and what community power do they have?
 What neighborhood is the police department doing outreach in?
 Who governs your water?

 Our Documenters program is a critical component in City Bureau’s mission to bridge the ideals of civic journalism with the economic and political realities in which it exists.
 In short, Documenters democratize news & information at the local level.

 Documenters participate in a range of City Bureau projects, including, but not limited to:

 - Attending and documenting public governance meetings and civic events

 - Engaging in projects designed to increase the role of reporting and storytelling in public discourse

 - Using data, official reports and community dialogue to provide context to some of the city’s most pressing issues